Introducing the next generation of online communities. Read the announcement

 With this information, you can generate insights that will help you better understand your audience and the state of the market as a whole.

-Don’t just tally mentions, see what people are actually saying.
+Don’t just tally mentions, see what people are actually saying so you can identify areas of need and ways to improve.
 Read conversations and content related to your brand and industry so you can know what your audience cares about.
-For example, look to see if your audience is consistently talking about something your business does.
+For example, see if your audience consistently talks about something your business does.

 You can also use social media listening to identify conversations where you may be able to provide help, even if it doesn’t involve your brand directly.
-By offering helpful advice, you’re demonstrating expertise in your field and showing that you’re approachable.
+By offering helpful advice, you’re not only increasing brand awareness—you’re demonstrating expertise in your field and showing that you’re approachable.
 Customers and prospects will be more likely to reach out to your brand when they have a question or concern.

 Listening offers the opportunity to better identify your brand superfans and influencers, which are extremely valuable and can help drive your brand message.